Bytes Are All You Need: Transformers Operating Directly On File Bytes: Performance

 \section{Performance}

-Our goal is to directly model file bytes, with privacy-preserving applications.
-Since all previous methods involve some level of domain-specific modeling at inference time (including file decoding and different stems for different input domains), direct comparison disadvantages our model.
+Our goal is to directly perform inference on file bytes.
+To our knowledge, all previous methods involve some level of domain-specific modeling at inference time (including file decoding and different stems for different input domains).
+Therefore, direct comparison disadvantages our model.
 Nevertheless, it's important to characterize the runtime of our model, and compare to previous approaches.
 This helps to contextualize our model's performance.

-We compare BF-Ti to related works in \autoref{table:perf}.
-We show performance on ImageNet \cite{imagenet}, including efficiency and accuracy metrics.
+We compare BF-Ti to related works in \cref{table:perf}.
+We show performance on ImageNet , including efficiency and accuracy metrics.
 We only report train time and throughput for models we trained ourselves.
 This is to avoid hardware differences creating inconsistent results.
 For these experiments, we tuned BF-Ti's batch sizes to maximize GPU utilization.
-Note that this improved training time by a relatively small amount (less than 10\%) compared to the experiments in \autoref{sec:experiments}.
+Note that this improved training time by a relatively small amount (less than 10\%) compared to the experiments in \cref{sec:experiments}.

-Our model's size and accuracy (8.82 million parameters, 77.27\%) falls between DeiT-Ti (5.72 million parameters, 78.62\%) and DeiT-S (22.05 million parameters, 73.20\%).
+Our model's size and accuracy (8.82 million parameters, 77.27\%) falls between ViT-Ti (5.72 million parameters, 78.62\%) and ViT-S (22.05 million parameters, 73.20\%).
 Our model's forward pass time is slower due to the large number of tokens being modeled.
 Domain-specific modeling (which our model avoids) can drastically reduce compute time.

-Compared to other multi-modal models \cite{perceiver,perceiverio}, our model achieves a comparable accuracy with far fewer flops and a far smaller model.
+Compared to Perceiver IO, our model achieves a comparable accuracy with an order of magnitude fewer flops and an order of magnitude fewer parameters.
 Note that our model performs no domain-specific modeling at inference time.
-By contrast, Perceiver includes domain-specific modeling (file decoding, tensor reshaping, and optionally convolutions) at inference time.
+By contrast, Perceiver IO includes domain-specific modeling (file decoding, tensor reshaping, and optionally convolutions) at inference time.